kubakubakuba/webeval/README.md

 - [x] A file will be evaluated and the submission closed, results will be saved in results file
 - [x] The results will be displayed on the submission page
 - [x] Automatic evaluator, which periodically checks for new submissions and evaluates them
+- [ ] Find a way to compare the output to the expected output
 - [ ] Evaluator compares the task output to the reference
-- [ ] On each task page, a leaderboard will be shown with the users best submissions (in cycles), made by a request (to the submissions table) for that task
+- [x] On each task page, a leaderboard will be shown with the users best submissions (in cycles), made by a request (to the submissions table) for that task
-- [ ] Each user will only have the best submission listed (or the latest more probably)
+- [x] Each user will only have the latest submission listed

 ## Database structure (subject to change):
 ### Users table